numbats/summer-vis-inf/README.md

-# Regression diagnostics
+# Mixed model diagnostics
 This is the repo for a 2020-2021 summer project to conduct a visual inference study on appropriate residual diagnostics for multi-level models.

-Based on work by [Kaiwen Jin Master's thesis](https://github.com/kaiwenjanet/master).
+* Based on work by [Kaiwen Jin Master's thesis](https://github.com/kaiwenjanet/master).

-The Shiny app for the experiment is available [here](https://kaiwen-jin.shinyapps.io/experiment/).
+* The Shiny app for the experiment is available [here](https://kaiwen-jin.shinyapps.io/experiment/).

+# Overall goal

+* Build from Kaiwen's thesis